annadiarra11/TiktokGrab/replit.md

-# TikTok Video Downloader
+# Twitter/X Video Downloader

 ## Overview

-This is a full-stack web application for downloading TikTok videos without watermarks.
-The application provides a clean, user-friendly interface where users can paste TikTok URLs and download videos in different quality options (HD, SD, or audio only).
+This is a full-stack web application for downloading Twitter/X videos.
+The application provides a clean, user-friendly interface where users can paste Twitter/X URLs and download videos in different quality options (HD, SD, or audio only).
 The system processes download requests asynchronously and provides progress feedback to users.

 ## User Preferences